 Looking ahead, respondents foresaw their organizations needing observability for a variety of trending technologies, including AI, 5G, and Web3.
 C-suite executives anticipate needing observability most for AI (51%), IoT (48%), edge computing (38%), and blockchain (36%) in the next three years.

 As the 2022 Observability Forecast report shows, observability is a priority for decision-makers, including C-suite executives, and most organizations plan to have robust observability practices in place by 2025.
 Cost is a big concern, and yet the benefits of observability are worth the costs, including faster MTTR and MTTD of issues and fewer outages.
 So, it’s no surprise that so many respondents expected to increase their observability budgets next year.

 Dive into the 2022 Observability Forecast to see more of the insights and best practices uncovered in the research.

-Register for a webinar on November 3, 2022, to get an overview of the report and discuss key findings and their impact with observability experts.
+Watch the webinar from November 2022, to get an overview of the report and discuss key findings and their impact with observability experts.

 Or better yet, sign up for a free New Relic account, ingest your data, and start reaping the benefits of observability today.